 The popularity of mixed breeds and miniaturized versions of them continues to soar.
 It cannot be overstated how important it is to find a good breeder.
 Pet stores and online ads that will send you a puppy sight unseen should be avoided at all costs.
 In almost all cases, these dogs almost always come from puppy mills.
 Here, they live in dirty, cramped conditions receiving sub-par food and very little veterinary care.

 A reputable breeder will always put the welfare of their dogs ahead of profit.
 They’ll be happy to let you see where the dogs live and meet the parents.
 Make sure they can provide documentation proving their breeding stock has been tested and cleared for genetic health conditions.
 A reputable breeder will readily provide this.
-Before you start your quest for a toy Labradoodle, take a look at our puppy search guide for more info and tips.

 Raising a Toy Labradoodle Puppy